twlvnn/twlvnn/README.md

 </details>

 The statistics are retrieved using `translate-toolkit`.<br>When translating I use Gtranslator and `grep` to scan for terminology across po files for references.
-I use a txt file to note terms, and a Python script to createa a `poterminology` file for suggestions of ~1200 terms as translation memory.
+I use a txt file to note terms, and a Python script to create a `poterminology` file for suggestions of ~1200 terms as translation memory.